Why native email signature tools don’t work for enterprise IT

 In Google Workspace

-User contact details can’t be pulled from Google Directory.
+User details like names, roles, and phone numbers can’t be pulled from Google Directory.

 HTML formatting is limited and only allows for 10,000 characters.